 Huelva and its environs is a Mecca for those interested in Christopher Columbus, with a number of significant tourist attractions relating to the famous explorer.
 Cristóbal Colón (as he is known… More →

-The name Alhambra comes from an Arabic root which means "red or crimson castle", perhaps due to the hue of the towers and walls.
-Created originally for military purposes, the Alhambra was an "… More →
+The name Alhambra comes from an Arabic root which means "red or crimson castle", perhaps due to the hue of the towers and walls that surround the entire hill of La Sabica which by starlight is… More →